dharmanshu1921/persist_ventures_assign/README.md

 ## Data Pipeline

 - **Data Loading and Processing**
+  - Fetching Data from API
   - Reads metadata and user interaction data from CSV files
   - Cleans and prepares data for analysis
-  - Extracts video metadata from post_summary column
+  - Extracts video metadata from the post_summary column

 - **Recommendation Generation**
   - TF-IDF vectorization for content features